PanWor/panwor.github.io/README.md

 ### Project plans:
 - Minesweeper
 - Maze generator and labirynth game
+- PWA that sends a notification if you have a lucky number (for my school)

 ### Implemented:
 - ~~Adding a section on the website about future plans~~